-University of Melbourne researchers have access to a number of discounts on article processing charges (APCs):
+University of Melbourne researchers have access to a number of discounts and fee waivers on article processing charges (APCs):

 American Chemical Society: The Library's subscription to ACS journals entitles UoM authors to discounted APCs.
 Individual members of the ACS are entitled to a further discount under the ACS Author Rewards program.